 Green Grotto Caves

-This 1.5 km-long cave system is famous for being the filming location for the James Bond movie Live and Let Die, but it also has a rich history.
-The caves were a hiding place for enslaved people and the Spanish in the 17th century and later served as a nightclub in the 1990s.
 Today, the caves are open for tourists and offer a moving glimpse into Jamaican history.
-Visitors can explore the cave system on their own or take a guided tour, and there is also a small museum on site.
+You can explore the cave system on their own or take a guided tour, and there is also a small museum on site.

 Jamaican Food Tours